AsherJN/media-bias-extention/memory-bank/techContext.md

 ├── popup.html                 # Main HTML for the side panel UI ├── popup.css                  # Styles for the side panel UI
 ├── popup.js                   # Main JavaScript for the UI functionality
-├── contentScript.js           # Script that runs in the context of web pages ├── background.js              # Background script for extension functionality └── README.md                  # Project documentation
+├── promptUtils.js             # Utility functions for working with the prompt framework ├── promptFramework.json       # JSON structure for the AI prompt ├── contentScript.js           # Script that runs in the context of web pages ├── background.js              # Background script for extension functionality ├── aiBiasFramework.txt        # Original text version of the AI prompt (for reference) └── README.md                  # Project documentation
 ```